 Kingston KC2500 SSD is the latest addition to the SSD market launched in April and successor to the KC2000.
 The Kingston KC2500 uses NVMe PCIe Gen 3.0 x 4 Lanes the drive is available in different capacities of 240 GB, 480 GB, 1TB and 2TB with a slight improvement over its predecessor in performance.
-We will be reviewing the 500GB variant of the Kingston KC2500 which is priced at Rs 9,639 (Amazon) and is already available in the Indian market.
+In our Kingston KC 2500 Review, We will be reviewing the 500GB variant of the Kingston KC2500 which is priced at Rs 9,639 (Amazon) and is already available in the Indian market.
 (Amazon)

 Kingston KC2500 Specs